Calculation of CSET Scores

 Purpose: The scorers have to find out whether the response or answer constructed by the candidates of CSET is relevant to the requirements of the subject matter in this test.

 Knowledge of Subject Matter: This criterion enables the scorers to assess whether the knowledge of subject matter of the candidates caters to the required level.

 Depth and Breadth of Understanding: The scorers have to assess whether the tests takers are able to exhibit a genuine and deep understanding of the contents or the subject matter of the test.

-Facts about CSET Scoring
+Facts about the Test Scoring

-What is CSET scoring?
 The following points present a list of important things about the scores of CSET:

 The candidates taking CSET must obtain passing scores in the subtests of this exam.
 The score of each subtest is calculated separately.